xXvladosXx/DeadToTheEnd/README.md

 # Dead to the end
-This project shows a game with lots of activities to do.
+This project represents a game with lots of activities to do.